How To Store Christmas Ornaments — 5 Neat Ways to Keep Your Precious Decorations Safe and Sound

 "If your ornaments aren't delicate or glass, you can probably get away with wrapping them in tissue or bubble wrap and packing them into a box," says Amy.
 "But, this will take added time to pack and unpack every year."

-Mary Jo Contello, certified professional organizer and owner of Organized by MJ, places bubble wrap inside her large clear storage container to help cushion ornaments which are in other storage containers, such as ornament boxes.
+Mary Jo Contello, certified professional organizer and owner of Organized by MJ, places bubble wrap inside her large clear storage container to help cushion ornaments that are in other storage containers, such as ornament boxes.
 This further prevents everything from moving around and adds an extra layer or two of security.

 "I like to put bubble wrap on the bottom and top of the divided sections, creating some extra padding," says Mary.
 "My favorite storage is weather-tight bins, as they keep pests out and protect their contents from dust."